 - Applicants must be current college sophomores, juniors, seniors or Master's degree candidates majoring in horticulture or related field.
 Preference is given to residents of IN, KY, MI, OH, PA and WV.
 A grade average of "B" or better is expected.
 A personal interview in Cleveland is required of finalists.
 Several scholarships of up to $3,000 are awarded annually.

-- For more information, visit the Garden Club of American website or contact:
+- For more information, visit the Garden Club of America website or contact:

 The Garden Club of America